BelyakovLeonid/ForecastApplication/README.md

 # ForecastApplication
 Weather forecast application

-This app uses Weatherbit.io service to fetch current and future weather.
-Libraries used in this app:
+This app uses Weatherbit.io service to fetch current and future weather.\n Libraries used in this app:
 1)Room
 2)Retrofit2